topasmc/topas-docs/parameters/scoring/phasespace.rst

+.. _scoring_phasespace:

-Phase Space Output
+Phase Space Scorer
 ------------------

 Phase Space refers to the technique of saving or replaying a set of particles crossing a given surface.
 It is the only one of our built-in scorers that saves data to n-tuple format, rather than storing accumulated overall data (counts or averages).
-However you can write extension scorers to use this generalized n-tuple capability to store other information on a per-particle basis (see Extending TOPAS at the end of this user guide).
+However you can write extension scorers to use this generalized n-tuple capability to store other information on a per-particle basis (see :ref:`extension_scoring`).

 * When one saves a phase space, one defines a surface and then saves the position, particle type, energy and momentum of some or all particles crossing that surface.
 * When one replays a phase space, one starts a set of particles from the saved positions, with the saved particle types, energy and momentum.

 Phase Space enables separating two parts of a simulation or analysis job, and can be used to transfer sets of particles among different codes.

-If your Surface Scorer has ``Quantity = "PhaseSpace"``, the output will be a pair of Phase Space files:
+If your :ref:`Surface Scorer <scoring_surface>` has ``Quantity = "PhaseSpace"``, the output will be a pair of Phase Space files:

 * A .header file tells the number of histories, the number of saved particles and the order of information in the .phsp file
 * A .phsp file contains all the details of all the saved particles